Honors Student Scholarships - Graf-Meiland Scholarship, Wasserstein Award, Benedek London Scholarship

 - Thesis Assistance

 Otto Graf and Jack Meiland Scholarships - Awards for academic excellence and/or interdisciplinarity

 Each year the Honors Program recognizes rising seniors whose academic and co-curricular achievements exemplify the Program's engaged liberal arts philosophy as Otto Graf and Jack Meiland Scholars.
 These awards honor the late Professors Otto Graf, who served as director of the Honors Program for eighteen years, and Jack Meiland, who championed interdisciplinarity in the Honors curriculum.
 Scholarships can range between $2000-5000 depending on available funding and the number of scholarships granted.
 Awards are disbursed in the fall of the following academic year provided the student remains an Honors student in good standing.

 You do not need to apply separately for the Graf and Meiland competitions.
 The Meiland Scholarship will be awarded to the applicant of the joint competition whose academic work best exemplifies the principles of creativity and interdisciplinarity espoused by Professor Meiland.

-Eligibility: Students should be rising seniors and either pursuing an Honors major or an approved Honors in Engaged Liberal Arts (HELA) project.
+Eligibility: Students should be rising seniors (graduating in FA23, WN24, or SU24) and either pursuing an Honors major or an approved Honors in Engaged Liberal Arts (HELA) project.
 Applicants are neither required to have started in Honors in their first or second year nor to have completed the Sophomore Honors Award; students who joined Honors via their major or HELA are welcomed to apply.
-Acknowledging traditional timelines are changing, if you have questions about eligibility please contact firstname.lastname@example.org and we will make case by case decisions.
+Acknowledging traditional timelines are changing, if you have questions about eligibility please contact email@example.com and case by case decisions will be made.

 Selection criteria for the scholarship include: